nicodewet/mvnz/README.md

 ## Up & Running

+## Running In Developer Mode

-There are two main requirements to run this program on your local machine (in time a Docker image might be provided):
+There are two main requirements to run this program on your local machine:

 1. JDK 22 (compatibility with earlier versions has not been confirmed)
 2. Either using the Maven Wrapper Script (recommended) or installing Maven